meedstrom/system-idle/README.md

 Call `system-idle-seconds` to get the number of seconds since last user activity on the computer.

-This differs from the built-in `current-idle-seconds`, which can only be used for that purpose as long as Emacs is "in focus".
+This differs from the built-in `current-idle-time`, which can only be used for that purpose as long as Emacs is "in focus".

 This differs from `org-user-idle-seconds` in org-clock.el, by adding support for Wayland.
 Hopefully more in the future.
 Plus your code won't have to depend on loading Org, just this little library.